syncfusion-content/js-api-docs/api/js/ejDiagram.md

 ### dataSourceSettings.customFields `array`
 {:#members:datasourcesettings-customfields}

-Specifies the customfields to get the updated data from client side to the server side
+Specifies the custom fields to get the updated data from client side to the server side

 #### Default Value: